 Founded in 1977 the David Sheldrick Wildlife Trust plays a significant and vital role in the conservation of Kenya's wildlife.
 It runs an orphanage at which baby elephants and rhino are reared by trained keepers when they have lost their mothers to poaching or illness.
 These orphans are rehabilitated and released back into the wild.

-Real Africa sponsors Kithaka, an orphan selected by Sara our Marketing Director, when she visited the Trust in 2013.
-Kithaka appealed because he was the naughtiest of the young elephants.
-Kithaka is doing really well - we have watched him grow over the past 3 years and he has now moved from the nursery to start his journey back to the wild.
+Real Africa has fostered a number of orphans over the years.
+Kithaka, an orphan selected by Sara our Marketing Director, when she visited the Trust in 2013 appealed largely because he was the naughtiest of the young elephants.
+Kithaka is doing really well - we have watched him grow over the past 3+ years into a fine young bull elephant, following his progress (and antics) from the Nairobi Nursery to Tsavo - some of which you can read about below:

-As well as sponsoring the orphans, Real Africa also encourages its clients to visit the orphage, on the edge of Nairobi National Park, at the end of their safaris.
+As well as sponsoring the orphans, Real Africa also encourages its clients to visit the orphanage, on the edge of Nairobi National Park, at the end of their safaris so they can witness first-hand the wonderful work of the Trust, and perhaps foster an elephant themselves.

-Robert Ferguson, one of our Directors, was allowed to spend time with the orphaned elephants as they grazed in Nairobi National Park.
+Robert Ferguson, one of our Directors, enjoyed time at the nursery in Nairobi recently.
+He was allowed to spenf time with the orphaned elephants as they grazed in Nairobi National Park.

 At least these young elephants will get the opportunity to return to the wild and hopefully live long and happy lives with their adopted families.
 Walking with them was one of the most moving experiences I've ever had the pleasure to experience."